Petitions related to Real Property

 A completed original petition for encroachment is submitted to the Clerk of Council’s office.
 The application should include exhibits (photos, sketches, etc.) to support the request (specific submittal criteria is listed within the Petition for Encroachment form).
-The Clerk’s office will log the petition in, and send it to the department of Real Property Services for processing and initial review.
+The Clerk’s office will log the petition in, and send it to the department of Real Estate Services for processing and initial review.
 Note: If the petitioner is not the legal property owner, a signed owner’s agreement is required.

 Once the submittal is deemed complete, the request will be sent to various City departments for further review and recommendation.

-Typical Bureau/Department review includes:
+Typical Department review includes:

 - Development Services/City Engineer

-- Public Works and Water Resources Bureau
+- Public Works and Water Resources

 - Water, Sewer, and Stormwater Utilities Departments